 “I’m sorry,” Kanna said quickly.
 “You don’t have to talk about it if you don’t want to.
 I shouldn’t have asked.”

-Goda looked up from a book that she had been perusing, but after she glanced quickly at Parama’s face and seemed to make some kind of snap judgment, she looked back down and continued to ignore them.
+Goda looked up from a book that she had been perusing, but after she glanced briefly at Parama’s face and seemed to make some kind of snap judgment, she looked back down and continued to ignore them.

 “No, no, it’s quite all right,” Parama said, scratching the back of his head.
 “What happened was…I was arrested for aiding and abetting a criminal.
 They found my sister to be in possession of a stash of Samma Flower, you see.
-I don’t know where she got it from, or why she had it, or even how the authorities found out about it, but since I lived with her and I hadn’t turned her in, they claimed that I knew about it and must have been helping her evade the law.”
+I don’t know where she got it from, or why she had it, or even how the authorities found out about it, but since I lived with her and I hadn’t turned her in, they claimed that I knew about it and must have been helping her hide it.”

 Kanna took in a sharp breath of indignation.
 “What?
 How could they just assume that about you?” she cried, in a voice a bit louder than she had intended.
 She tried to calm herself down, but she found the whole ordeal so ridiculous, that she couldn’t believe it.
 “That’s entirely unjust!
 What kind of country is this?”